top of page

 Artificial Intelligence and the role of doctors

-How will the arrival of artificial intelligence (A.I.) in the clinic affect the role of the doctor?
-A.I. is already helping to bring about quicker, more accurate diagnosis and improved treatments through an unbiased evaluation of all available data.
-But this does not mean that A.I. is about to replace doctors.
+How will the arrival of artificial intelligence (AI) in the clinic affect the role of the doctor?
+AI is already helping to bring about quicker, more accurate diagnosis and improved treatments through an unbiased evaluation of all available data.
+But this does not mean that AI is about to replace doctors.
 Instead, it should allow them to focus more on the things humans are much better at than machines.
 This includes things like delivering news to patients in a relatable, sympathetic way, understanding how a condition affects daily life, gaining a patient’s trust, and discovering where the problem really lies.
-So, by relieving strain on health systems, A.I. will not only help doctors make better decisions, it will also make healthcare more human by giving doctors more time with patients when it matters.

 Read ‘Time to regenerate: the doctor in the age of artificial intelligence’, an article about preparing doctors for an A.I.-enabled healthcare system